MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-report-server-database-connection-ssrs-configuration-manager.md

 - Name of the [!INCLUDE[ssDE](../../includes/ssde-md.md)] instance hosting the report server database.

 - Name of the report server database.
 When creating a connection for the first time, you can create a new report server database or select an existing database.
-For more information, see [Create a report server database;Configuration Manager&#41;](../../reporting-services/install-windows/ssrs-report-server-create-a-report-server-database.md).
+For more information, see [Create a report server database;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/ssrs-report-server-create-a-report-server-database.md).

 - Credential type.
 You can use the service accounts, a Windows domain account, or a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database login.